qianyunfan/Obsidian-Vault/cs learn/graphics/opengl/Cherno.md

 Cherno is my old "friend".
 I watched his viedo of c++ for times.

 # Lesson 1
 - Opengl is an interface, not specific library.
-Graphics manufacturer imply
+Graphics manufacturer implements it.